Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 - deweypaul

-PAIFF is excited to unveil the Winter Early Bird Awards.
-These five works earn official selections and will join our screening program at our annual festival in Puerto Aventuras, March 25–29, 2026.
+PAIFF is thrilled to unveil the Winter Early Bird Awards!
+These five outstanding works have earned official selections and will join our screening program at the annual festival in Puerto Aventuras, scheduled for March 25–29, 2026.

 Best Feature: Piggy Duster